 Government’s million-ton goal faces entrenched hurdles

-kompong trabek district, Prey Veng province – There was a flurry of activity here Tuesday morning by the banks of the Kompong Trabek River, which runs close to the Vietnamese border.
+kompong trabek district, Prey Veng province – There was a flurry of activity here on Tuesday morning by the banks of the Kompong Trabek River, which runs close to the Vietnamese border.

 It is the height of the rice harvest season.
 Trucks were bringing in tons of unmilled rice from all over the country and workers were offloading bag after bag of paddy onto waiting Vietnamese barges.
 On the shore, stacks of Cambodian riel and Vietnamese dong changed hands between Cambodian and Vietnamese traders.

-And then, with the barges filled to the brim, the rice-dubbed “white gold” by Cambodians for its economic potential—is shipped to Vietnam, where it is milled, packaged and sold to export markets or Vietnamese consumers.
+And then, with the barges filled to the brim, the rice-dubbed “white gold” by Cambodians for its economic potential–is shipped off to Vietnam, where it is milled, packaged and sold to export markets or Vietnamese consumers.

-Unregulated cross-border rice trade in places like Kompong Trabek causes the vast majority of Cambodia’s roughly 3.5 million tons of annual rice surplus to slip away unprocessed to Vietnam and Thailand.
+Unregulated cross border rice trade in places like Kompong Trabek causes the vast majority of Cambodia’s roughly 3.5 million tons of annual rice surplus to slip away unprocessed to Vietnam and Thailand.

 This situation is one of numerous challenges facing the government’s new rice policy, announced in August, which aims to modernize the rice sector and export one million tons of milled rice by 2015–a 25-fold increase from the 40,000 tons of milled rice exported this year.